 Excerpts from In re Gault 387 U.S. 1 (1967)

 .... we confront the reality of that portion of the Juvenile Court process with which we deal in this case.
 A boy is charged with misconduct.
 The boy is committed to an institution where he may be restrained of liberty for years.
-It is of no constitutional consequence -- and of limited practical meaning -- that the institution to which he is committed is called an Industrial School.
+It is of no constitutional consequence—and of limited practical meaning—that the institution to which he is committed is called an Industrial School.
 The fact of the matter is that, however euphemistic the title, a "receiving home" or an "industrial school" for juveniles is an institution of confinement in which the child is incarcerated for a greater or lesser time.
 His world becomes "a building with whitewashed walls, regimented routine and institutional hours. . . ."
 Instead of mother and father and sisters and brothers and friends and classmates, his world is peopled by guards, custodians, state employees, and "delinquents" confined with him for anything from waywardness to rape and homicide.

 III NOTICE OF CHARGES.